chocotov1/FastledLantern/README.md

 # FastledLantern prototype setup

-My protoype version was integrated into an Ikea Solvinden solar garden lantern.
+My protoype version was integrated into a Ikea Solvinden solar garden lantern.
 Solar charging was not implemented, due to a too low voltage of the built-in solar panel (2.8 V under optimum conditions).

 The ws2812b led strip is configured in two stacked rings of 7 leds, 14 leds in total.
 Leds 1 to 7 are in the bottom row, 8 to 14 are in the top row.